nlnlznlx/data-engineering-zoomcamp-2025/notes/5_batch_processing.md

 You may find more sophisticated uses of `spark-submit` in the [official documentation](https://spark.apache.org/docs/latest/submitting-applications.html).

-> You may download a finished script [from this link](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_5_batch_processing/code/06_spark_sql.py)
+> You may download a finished script [from this link](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/05-batch/code/06_spark_sql.py)

 After you're done running Spark in standalone mode, you will need to manually shut it down.
-Simply run the `./sbin/stop-worker.sh` (`./sbin/stop-slave.sh` in older Spark versions) and ``./sbin/stop-master.sh` scripts to shut down Spark.
+Simply run the `./sbin/stop-worker.sh` (`./sbin/stop-slave.sh` in older Spark versions) and `./sbin/stop-master.sh` scripts to shut down Spark.

 _[Back to the top](#)_

 ## Setting up a Dataproc Cluster

+i.e. set up a Spark cluster in Google Cloud platform, don't need to run it locally

 ### Creating the cluster